WhiteHatCyberus/SNORT-GUI/README.md

 # SNORT GUI and Deep Model Intrusion Detection Evaluation of NSL KDD and CIC IDS 2018 datasets.

-A actively developed GUI for SNORT intended for forensic, incident handling and analysis.
+A actively developed blue team application for SNORT.
+Intended for forensic, incident handling and analysis.

 ## Table of Contents
 1. [Research Architecture](#research-architecture)